 Use VTScada as a DDE Server

 VTScada can be used as a DDE server.
-To do so, you must start VTScada with the command line switch, /d.
+This functionality is turned off by default.
+To activate, you must start VTScada with the command line switch, ' /d'.

 For example: